mskec/cookbook.mskec.com/recipes/ramen-tonkatsu.md

 #### 2h before the end
 * Add onions and ginger
-* Don’t fill up water
+* Don't fill up water
-* It’s done when it reduces a bit and becomes thicker
+* It's done when it reduces a bit and becomes thicker

 #### Cooling down
 * We need to quickly cool it down